beamable/Sui-MonoRepo/README.md

     - Federated Authentication
     - Federated Inventory
 - Deployed via Beamable CLI or Docker
+- This has already been linked to both the Unity and Unreal projects

 ### 🔐 Wallet Integration
 - Supports Sui wallet bridge (e.g. via `@mysten/wallet-standard`)